BCDeshiG/MIPS-print-array/README.md

-# MIPS-print-array
+# Print array
-Simple MIPS assembly program that prints an array
+Simple MIPS assembly program that prints an array.
+Yes, I posted this on Github.
+Mainly to demonstrate that i'm learning MIPS assembly.